SEBR-0429/cover_letter_workshop/README.md

 -  Each one should be around 3 paragraphs - approximately 12-14 sentences, with an introduction and closing.
 If you can understand the  basic format of a Cover Letter you will see that they are simple to write out for any job you are applying to

+- *"“Second, third, and hundredth chances balancing on breaking (git?) branches”*

 ### Chat GPT / AI for Cover Letters

 - You are not the first person to think "I'll just have AI write this for me".
 You won't be the last one either.